MuteJester/Simple_Image_Processing_Library/README.md

   was recently updated for better performance as for now, SIPL uses the [stb load/write lib](https://github.com/nothings/stb) to load image data to memory and to write processed data back to drive.

+    __Version 2.0__
+    Faster,Memory Efficient,And Much More User Friendly , SIPL 2.0 Released(30/5/2020) !
+    keep in mind instructions for version 1.0 slightly different becuase of updates and upgrades that were made in the core structure.
+    The SIPL Pixel Matrix Logic is still the same only method names and calls changed.

+    To Use Version 2.0 all you need is to drag and drop the SIPL_CPP header files from [Here](https://github.com/MuteJester/Simple_Image_Processing_Library/tree/master/SIPL(C%2B%2B)%202.0) to your project folder ,and include __ONLY__  Cpp_SIPL.h, and you are ready to code!

+    the infrastructure used to load image binary data still uses the [stb load/write lib](https://github.com/nothings/stb) to load image data to memory and to write processed data back to drive.

   visual studio users if getting security error while compiling
   please add  ___CRT_SECURE_NO_WARNINGS__ to your preprocessor definitions setting